nuxt/typescript/docs/guide/setup.md

 # Setup

-Nuxt TypeScript Support mainly comes through a Nuxt module, **@nuxt/typescript-build**.
+Nuxt TypeScript Support mainly comes through a Nuxt module, **@nuxt/typescript-build**, and its types **@nuxt/types**.

-Here are the guidelines to install & configure it.
+Here are the guidelines to install & configure them.

 ## Installation